 Dockerfile, as shown here, or can use a Docker image that has already been built, by replacing

 image:.
-If your containers need to started in a specific order, make sure to use the
+If your containers need to be started in a specific order, make sure to use the

-Unlike single container applications, multicontainer applications do not run containers in privileged mode by default.
+Unlike single container fleets, multicontainer fleets do not run containers in privileged mode by default.
 If you want to make use of hardware, you will either have to set some services to privileged, using

 privileged: true, or use the